OpenEvalProject/evals/manuscripts/elife-65856/v2/manuscript.md

 To isolate genomic DNA from each sample for genotyping, aliquots of harvested moDCs were transferred to a 96-well V-bottom plate, centrifuged at 300 × g for 10 min, and resuspended in 50 µL QuickExtract DNA extraction solution (LuciGen, Middleton, WI).
 The suspensions were transferred to 96-well PCR plates and incubated at 65°C for 20 min and then at 98°C for 5 min using a thermocycler.
 The extracted genomic DNA was stored at –30°C until use.

-## Flow cytometry of edited moDCs
+### Flow cytometry of edited moDCs

 DCs were differentiated and edited as described above.
 For each condition, moDCs electroporated in 3 wells of a 16-well cuvette (each well containing 4 × 105 cells at the time of electroporation) were harvested as described above and combined.
 After setting aside cells for genomic DNA extraction, the remaining cells were used for antibody staining.
 In parallel, moDCs from the same donors that had not been subjected to the electroporation procedure and had instead been cultured in T-25 flasks were also harvested and stained.
 Stains were performed in 96-well V-bottom plates.
 Aliquots of 3 × 105 to 5 × 105 cells per well were first stained with the amine-reactive viability dye Ghost Dye Violet 510 (Tonbo) by washing the cells twice in PBS (without protein additives) followed by incubation with 0.1 µL dye in 100 µL PBS on ice for 30 min in the dark.
 The cells were then washed twice in PBS containing 10% FBS, resuspended in PBS containing 10% FBS, and stained in a total volume of 100 µL with an antibody mix containing the following antibodies at the indicated final concentrations: anti-CD11c (Pacific Blue-labeled, clone Bu15, 20 µg/mL), anti-HLA-DR (FITC-labeled, clone L243, 6 µg/mL), anti-CD83 (APC-Cy7-labeled, clone HB15e, 8 µg/mL), anti-B2M (PE-labeled, clone 2M2, 1 µg/mL), anti-TLR4 (APC-labeled, clone HTA125, 8 µg/mL).
 Fluorescence-minus-one controls for each of the five antibodies were included for unedited cells from each donor.
 Cells were incubated with the antibody mixes on ice for 30 min in the dark, washed three times in PBS containing 10% FBS, and finally resuspended in 200 µL PBS containing 10% FBS.
 To set compensation, an aliquot of 2 × 105 heat-killed moDCs (incubated at 65°C for 15 min) was stained with Ghost Dye Violet 510 in the same fashion and then mixed with 2 × 105 live moDCs and washed as described above, and 1:1 mixtures of CompBead anti-mouse Ig, κ beads (BD Biosciences) and CompBead negative control beads (BD Biosciences) were stained with each individual antibody at the same concentrations and washed as described above.
 Flow cytometry data were recorded on an Attune NxT flow cytometer (Thermo Fisher Scientific) and analyzed using FlowCytometryTools 0.5.0 (Friedman and Yurtsev, 2013) and python 3.6.
 The gating strategy is illustrated in Figure 1—figure supplement 5b.

-## Genotyping of edited moDCs (measurements of editing outcomes)
+### Genotyping of edited moDCs (measurements of editing outcomes)

 Genomic regions surrounding each cut site were PCR-amplified using a two-step protocol, largely as described (Leenay et al., 2019).
 Briefly, primer pairs were designed for each cut site using Primer-BLAST (Ye et al., 2012) to amplify a 200- to 450-base pair region, ensuring that all cut sites targeted by the pooled sgRNAs as well as a 50-base pair flanking region on each side of the cut sites were included, with a targeted Tm of 60°C. Constant adapters (forward: 5′-CTCTTTCCCTACACGACGCTCTTCCGATCT-3′; reverse: 5′-CTGGAGTTCAGACGTGTGCTCTTCCGATCT-3′) were appended to the designed primer pairs.
 First-round PCRs of targeted sites were performed in 96-well format using at least 4000 genomic copies for each sample, 0.5 µM of each primer, and Q5 Hot Start High-Fidelity 2X master mix (NEB, Ipswich, MA) and the following protocol: 98°C for 30 s; 35 cycles of 98°C for 10 s, 60°C for 30 s, and 72°C for 30 s; and a final extension at 72°C for 2 min.
 Products from the first PCR were diluted 1:100 in ddH2O and subjected to a second round of PCR using the constant adapters as annealing sites, appending Illumina P5 and P7 adapters and two eight-base barcodes on both ends that together uniquely identified each sample.
 Twelve cycles of PCR were performed using the same conditions described above.
 After the second PCR, all samples were pooled and the combined samples were purified using a 0.8× AMPure XP purification (Beckman Coulter, Brea, CA).
 Final libraries were validated and quantified using the 2100 Bioanalyzer (Agilent) using the High Sensitivity DNA kit (Agilent) and sequenced in a 600-cycle paired-end run on a MiSeq Instrument (Illumina) using MiSeq v3 Reagent kits.

 Sequencing data of editing outcomes were analyzed and quantified using knock-knock v0.3 (https://github.com/jeffhussmann/knock-knock) (Canaj et al., 2019).
 For a few loci, some amplicons contained large deletions with boundaries >20 bp from an sgRNA cut site that were classified as ‘large deletions’ by knock-knock but likely instead reflect amplification of partially complementary fragments, given in particular the rare occurrence of large deletions with individual sgRNAs.
 To avoid overestimating editing efficiency, reads with at least one alignment boundary >40 bp from an sgRNA cut site or both alignment boundaries > 20 bp from sgRNA cut sites were reclassified into the ‘malformed layout’ category.
-For all experiments in which a gene was targeted with multiple sgRNAs, sequencing counts were adjusted by the size difference to the WT locus, using the following formula:countcorr=count*2-0.014356*(lWT-lread)where count is the raw count, lWT the length in bp of the WT locus, and lread the length in bp of the edited locus.
+For all experiments in which a gene was targeted with multiple sgRNAs, sequencing counts were adjusted by the size difference to the WT locus, using the following formula:

+$$
+count_{corr}=count*2^{-0.014356*(l_{WT}-l_{read})}
+$$

+where count is the raw count, lWT the length in bp of the WT locus, and lread the length in bp of the edited locus.
 See below for a description of how the coefficient was derived.
 Results from outcome classification, after correction for size, for all experiments except for the screen are listed in Supplementary file 2.
 Results for the screen, after correction for size, are listed in Supplementary file 4.

-## Empirical assessment of amplicon size bias
+### Empirical assessment of amplicon size bias

 To measure how amplicon size affects amplification and sequencing efficiency in our genotyping approach, we subjected pools of purified amplicons of defined sizes to our sequencing library preparation protocol and determined the resulting sequencing counts (Figure 1—figure supplement 2a).
 Briefly, we designed the strategy based on the following criteria:

 Briefly, we generated five amplicons with final lengths of 146 bp, 249 bp, 349 bp, 447 bp, and 539 bp and with constant annealing sites at the ends by PCR-amplifying different fragments of a gene encoding BFP with a constant forward primer and reverse primers positioned at the appropriate distances.
 Forward and reverse primers contained overhangs (identical for all reverse primers) to create annealing sites for sequencing library preparation.
 Following the PCR, each individual amplicon was gel-purified and quantified using a Qubit Fluorometer (Thermo Fisher Scientific).
 The five amplicons were then mixed into pools at 11 different molar ratios.
 For increased accuracy, the abundance of each fragment in these pools was measured using the 2100 Bioanalyzer (Agilent) using the High Sensitivity DNA kit (Agilent).
 Each pool was then diluted to 33 fM (about 20,000 template molecules per µL, equivalent to genomic DNA isolated from 10,000 cells) and 1 µL of diluted pool was used as template for the first-round PCR as described above, using a primer pair complementary to the constant overhangs on each fragment, designed with the same criteria as our other amplicon primers.
 The PCRs additionally contained 4 µL of genomic DNA from unedited DCs as excess non-productive template.
 The remainder of the sequencing library preparation was carried out as described above, with unique sequencing indices appended to each pool in the second-round PCR.
 The final libraries were sequenced on a MiSeq (Illumina) and counts for each fragment were determined by aligning reads to the expected amplicons.

-To infer observation efficiency (amplification + sequencing) for each fragment, we reasoned that the starting and the final composition of the pool should be related by the specific observation efficiency of each amplicon, which should shift the abundance of each fragment based on its specific observation efficiency:mi=eisi∑j=1nejsjwhere mi is the measured fractional abundance, si the starting abundance, and ei the fragment-specific observation efficiency.
-Note that the equation takes this form because we can measure only fractional rather than absolute abundances of each amplicon at the end; thus∑j=1nmj=1
+To infer observation efficiency (amplification + sequencing) for each fragment, we reasoned that the starting and the final composition of the pool should be related by the specific observation efficiency of each amplicon, which should shift the abundance of each fragment based on its specific observation efficiency:

+$$
+m_{i}=\frac{e_{i}s_{i}}{\sumj=1ne_{j}s_{j}}
+$$

+where mi is the measured fractional abundance, si the starting abundance, and ei the fragment-specific observation efficiency.
+Note that the equation takes this form because we can measure only fractional rather than absolute abundances of each amplicon at the end; thus

+$$
+\sum_{j=1}^{n}m_{j}=1
+$$

-To compute the efficiencies, we arbitrarily set the efficiency e of the 447 bp fragment (which was included in all pools) to 1 (en = 1) and then solved the resulting linear equation systemmi∑j=1nejsj=eisimi-1eisi+mi∑j≠in-1ejsj=-misnto obtain the observation efficiencies (amplification + sequencing) ei for each fragment in each pool.
+To compute the efficiencies, we arbitrarily set the efficiency e of the 447 bp fragment (which was included in all pools) to 1 (en = 1) and then solved the resulting linear equation system

+$$
+m_{i}\sum_{j=1}^{n}e_{j}s_{j}=e_{i}s_{i}
+$$

+$$
+m_{i}-1e_{i}s_{i}+m_{i}\sum_{j\neqi}^{n-1}e_{j}s_{j}=-m_{i}s_{n}
+$$

+to obtain the observation efficiencies (amplification + sequencing) ei for each fragment in each pool.
 Because we expected per-cycle PCR amplification efficiency to be a major contributor to these efficiencies, we compared log2 e to fragment size and found it to be approximately linearly correlated (Figure 1—figure supplement 2b).
 We therefore estimated the contribution of each bp in size difference to observation efficiency using a linear regression of log2 e against length in bp; we used the slope of this regression to correct sequencing counts as described above.
 We note that size bias appears to be less evident when small amplicons are already overrepresented in the input (Figure 1—figure supplement 2b), perhaps because under these conditions primers rather than nucleotides are the limiting component in PCR.
 Because our editing efficiencies are generally high and thus smaller fragments are more abundant at the outset than longer fragments, our correction approach is (intentionally) conservative and should not cause us to overestimate editing efficiency.

-## RNA-seq of edited moDCs
+### RNA-seq of edited moDCs

 RNA-seq libraries were prepared from purified RNA as described above.
 Input RNA amounts were held constant for all samples for a given donor (250 ng for donor p and 400 ng for donor q).
 For donor p, the RNA extraction for one replicate sample with knockout of RPE65 and treated with 100 ng/mL B. theta LPS failed.
 Reads were aligned strand-specifically to the human genome, gene counts were quantified, and differential gene expression analysis was conducted as described above.
 Read coverage along transcripts was quantified using plastid (Dunn and Weissman, 2016).
 All other analyses were performed in python3.6.

-## Design of library for arrayed genetic screen
+### Design of library for arrayed genetic screen

 To select genes to target in our arrayed genetic screen, we first included all genes from the following categories of pattern recognition receptors (PRRs): Toll-like receptors, NOD-like receptors, RIG-I-like receptors, C-type lectin receptors, Galectins, and SIGLECs.
 We then assembled a list of all genes encoding relevant signaling proteins downstream of these PRRs, including immediate adaptor proteins, kinases and ubiquitin ligases, the downstream transcription factors, as well as a limited subset of effector cytokines and cytokine receptors.
 Finally, we completed the gene list with additional genes of interest by surveying our RNA-seq data from human moDCs for expressed potential pattern recognition receptors such as predicted surface/membrane proteins, carbohydrate-binding proteins, and proteins containing a V-set domain using searches for Pfam domains, and by browsing the list of genes with the GO term ‘innate immune response’ that we had not yet included.
 This process ultimately resulted in a list of >400 genes.
 To narrow the list down to ~300 genes to enable screening in four 96-well plates, we first eliminated pseudogenes and a few PRR-like genes with well-established functions.
 We then eliminated many genes involved in linear signaling pathways while ensuring that each pathway was targeted at multiple nodes in the final library.
 In total, we targeted 291 unique genes of interest.